Today is the internal communicator’s finest hour.

 By now, management will have made progress in understanding the impact of Brexit.
 This may mean some unpopular decisions need communicating.

 Be ready for this important stage.
 Have your communication assets prepared in advance.
 Once a decision is made, it should be communicated as quickly as possible, or you run the risk of Chinese Whispers.

 Be aware that this is when employees are starting to consider their options.
-Your best staff could be on the look-out for their next role if they’re feeling out of the loop.
-Keep a track on engagement levels, through staff surveys.
+Your best staff could be on the lookout for their next role if they’re feeling out of the loop.
+Keep track of engagement levels, through staff surveys.
 Ensure your communication channels can provide data on who has or has not opened a message, and which links they’ve clicked.

 - Maintaining momentum

 The novelty of the Brexit decision will undoubtedly have worn off.
 The challenge for internal communications is keeping momentum, and cutting through the noise.
 This is where campaigns, and specifically repeat messaging can contribute to improving employee engagement.
 It’s also a time to ensure your company culture is still intact.